Interview with John Green

 JG: That’s all!
 Yeah, then that was it, then you were posted to your, you know, whatever squadron you were going to be; got posted to 100 Squadron

-GT: You were 100 Squadron at Waltham and did your first operation on Cologne on the 31st of October, 1944.
+GT: You were doing 100 Squadron at Waltham and did your first operation on Cologne on the 31st of October, 1944.

 JG: That was something I always remember about that first trip.
 We wasn’t, we wasn’t scared to start with, but we was once we was up there, but being in the mid upper gunner that had a three hundred and sixty degree turn, where you turned all the way round and when your guns got round and it was your own aircraft, they had something there where you couldn’t fire ‘em.
-But as I was turning round, I looked up the front the way we were going and all I could see was one big mass of red, where Cologne was alight, and the flashes of the flak and that exploding and all the FE, all, it frightened the bloody life out of me.
+But as I was turning round, I looked up the front the way we were going and all I could see was one big mass of red, where Cologne was alight, and the flashes of the flak and that exploding and all the FE, you know, all, it frightened the bloody life out of me.
 I never, ever [emphasis] looked again where we were going to go, until after we left.
 That once, I only looked that once, and that was enough.
 I looked a couple of times, Heligoland is in there, that was towards the end, that was with the other pilot.
 And that was, there wasn’t a cloud in the sky, and there wasn’t a German fighter in the sky either.
 We could fly round there as if we owned it, you know, they just didn’t have the fighters left, not the Germans.

 GT: Well John, I’ve just got a list of your crew and if you’ll allow me I’ll just quickly read them out, for the record here.
 Flying Officer Flooder, Australian Air Force pilot; Sergeant Barnes, RAF navigator; Sergeant Williams, RAF flight engineer; Flight Sergeant Maslin, Australian Air Force, wireless operator and Flight Sergeant Armstrong, RAF bomb aimer.
 And yourself Sergeant John Green, as RAF mid upper gunner, [dog barking] and the rear gunner was Sergeant Everly.
 So you stayed together for your first part of your flying, on 100 Squadron.